Turnip Gratin with Bacon

 What is a Gratin?

 A Gratin is a dish where food is topped with a browned crust that usually contains cheese, breadcrumbs, or butter.
-I’ve become a huge fan of cheesy gratin dishes like this, and don’t think any breadcrumbs are needed!
+I’ve become a huge fan of cheesy gratin dishes like this Turnip Gratin, and personally I don’t think any breadcrumbs are needed!

 Are turnips Low in Carbs?